When the man shoots her, she almost doesn't believe it.

 "I don't know what you're talking about."

 "Oh, come on.
 You haven't been able to keep your eyes off of her since she walked in."
-Logan's expression is now sincere and pointedly earnest and bland, fishing for the information.
+Logan's expression is now sincere and pointedly earnest and bland.

 After she'd kissed Bobby (and after he'd had time to get over it) he had asked her how attractive she had found her own body was while he was in her head.
 He had been disappointed when she pointed out that she had hardly had time to think about the matter before he was fading out of her head, so she'd thrown him a bone and said that she had thought that her breasts had seemed awfully nice, at the time.

 "You can hardly blame me," she says finally.

 "I suppose not.
 It's kind of interesting.
 Didn't think that this whole situation would have this kind of effect on you, but it makes sense."

 She raises an eyebrow (at least, she hopes she is - she's had rather a lot to drink at this point, and her face is starting to feel strangely distant from the rest of her body).

 He shrugs, and looks rather pleased with his deductive reasoning and observation skills again.